Anneliese Michel: Prosecution

 After an investigation, the state prosecutor maintained that Michel's death could have been prevented as late as one week before she died.

 In 1976, the state charged Michel's parents and priests Ernst Alt and Arnold Renz with negligent homicide.
 The parents were defended by famed Nuremberg trials defense attorney Erich Schmidt-Leichner and the priests' defense counsel were paid by the church.
 The state recommended that none of the involved parties be jailed; instead, the recommended sentence for the priests was a fine, while the prosecution concluded that the parents should be exempt from punishment as they had "suffered enough," a mitigating legal factor in German penal law (cf. § 60 StGB).

+On July 14, 1977, a New York Times article reported the Aschaffenburg prosecutor had announced that two Roman Catholic priests had been charged with negligent homicide in the death of Anneliese Michel, who had undergone exorcism a year previously.

 Trial

 The trial began on 30 March 1978 in the district court and drew intense interest.
 Doctors testified that Michel was not possessed, stating that the manifestations of demonic possession were a psychological effect of her strict religious upbringing as well as her epilepsy.
-Dr. Richard Roth, whom Alt had consulted for medical help, allegedly told Michel during the exorcism that "there is no injection against the devil, Anneliese."
 Schmidt-Leichner argued that the exorcism was legal and that the German constitution protected citizens in the unrestricted exercise of their religious beliefs.
 The defense played tapes recorded at the exorcism sessions, sometimes featuring what was claimed to be "demons arguing" to assert their claim that Michel was possessed.
-Both priests claimed that the demons identified themselves as Lucifer, Cain, Judas Iscariot, Belial, Legion, Hitler and Nero, among others.
+Both priests claimed that six demons identified themselves as Lucifer, Cain, Judas Iscariot, Nero, Adolf Hitler, and an evil priest named Fleischmann.
 They also stated that Michel was finally freed of demonic possession resulting from the exorcism just before her death.

 Bishop Stangl said that he was not aware of Michel's alarming health condition when he approved of the exorcism and did not testify in court.
-In April 1978, the Michels and the two priests were convicted of negligent homicide but were given suspended prison sentences, and they were ordered to share the costs of the legal proceedings.
+In April 1978, the Michels and the two priests were convicted of negligent homicide but were given suspended prison sentences, and were ordered to share the costs of the legal proceedings.
 The sentences have been described as stiffer than those requested by the prosecutor, who had asked that the priests only be fined and that the parents be found guilty but not punished.
-By approving the ancient exorcism rite, the church drew public and media attention.
+By approving the ancient exorcism rite, the Catholic Church drew public and media attention.
 According to author John M. Duffey, the case was a misidentification of mental illness.
-In a conference several years later, German bishops retracted the claim that she was possessed.